AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 And you're technically ready!
 However, there are other commands worth noting:

-* `/config best-detective` can be used to set roles given to the people who find the most Truth Bullets.
+* `/config best-truth-bullet-finder` can be used to set roles given to the people who find the most Truth Bullets.
 If this is not given, no role will be handed out to those who find the most, though as of right now, a message for who sent the most is still sent.
 * `/config toggle` turns on or off triggering Truth Bullets.
 This'll be important later.

 ### Setting Up Truth Bullets

 #### Adding Truth Bullets

-There are many, _many_ commands you can use to set up Truth Bullets.
 Let's get started by adding Truth Bullets - use `/add-bullets` and select a channel to, well, add a Truth Bullet to a specific channel.
 This'll pop out a little button that can be used _at any time to add Truth Bullets to that channel._

 <figure markdown>
   ![An example of said button.](assets/add_bullets_button.png){ loading="lazy" }
 </figure>

-Once you click that button, a little pop-up will appear, asking you the name/key phrase and a description (supports Discord markdown!) for the Truth Bullet you're adding.
+Once you click that button, a little pop-up will appear, asking you the trigger and a description (supports Discord markdown!) for the Truth Bullet you're adding.

 <figure markdown>
   ![The pop-up that appears while adding Truth Bullets.](assets/add_bullet_modal.png){ loading="lazy" }
 </figure>

+!!! tip "Flexibility with Triggers"
+    The trigger is designed to be flexible, so here are a few notes about what you can get away with:
+    - You can use multiple words or a single word as a trigger.
+    - Triggers are case-insensitive in terms of how they're triggered, so "oven" and "Oven" will act the same.
+    - Trigger detection is _not_ word-bound, so "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
+    - If you need multiple triggers, take a look at aliases, described later.

 Specify those and press send - you should get a message able how that was done successfully!

-Truth Bullets are unique _by their name by channel_, so while multiple channels can have a Truth Bullet named the same thing, a single channel cannot have multiple Truth Bullets named the same thing.
+Truth Bullets are unique _by their trigger by channel_, so while *multiple* channels can have a Truth Bullet with the same trigger, a *single* channel cannot have multiple Truth Bullets with the same trigger.

 #### Seeing Current Truth Bullets